WHATS HOT

 Opium: The same effects occur as in morphine.

-Oral contraceptive: use these to prevent pregnancy, but if one does occur, it is important to consult a doctor because of the potential risks to the fetus.
+Oral contraceptive: Women use these to prevent pregnancy, but if one does occur, it is important to consult a doctor because of the potential risks to the fetus.

 Pethidine: The same effects occur as with morphine.